vinay9986/healthclaim_fact/README.md

 Pairwise learning of *claim* and *explanation* features with custom head over BertModel
 * The performance of the model is similar to default model
 * Code in notebook **healthcare-claims-with-explanation-custom-head.ipynb**

-## Further work
-* Understand the base model and embeddings using [LIT](https://pair-code.github.io/lit/) and Tensor board
-* Try different representations of the hidden layer embeddings with *claim* and *explanation* pair
-* Try machine learning models over embeddings explored in the previous step
-* Try different models from transformers